mlinreallife/blog/content/posts/failure.md

 If failures could be a way of learning, learning takes time.

 To explain that, I would like to share with you the content of my first reading.
-It's a poem from Portia Nelson that is valuable in our jobs and life, in my opinion.
+It's a poem from Portia Nelson that is valuable in my opinion.

 > I
 >